Shrimp and prawn as food: Preparation

-Shrimp could also be fermented into shrimp paste in South East Asia and China.
+Also, shrimps are fermented into shrimp paste and prawn sauce condiments in southeast Asia and China.

+Substitutes

+Several alternatives have emerged, fostered by environmental and welfare concerns regarding the fishing and farming of shrimps.
+Plant-based alternatives often have soy or seitan as a main ingredient.
+They may also use konjac for the texture, and various other ingredients like seaweed.

 Marketing

 Shrimp are marketed and commercialized with several issues in mind.
 Most shrimp are sold frozen and marketed based on their categorization of presentation, grading, colour and uniformity.

-Shrimp dishes
+Prawn dishes

 Many various dishes are prepared using shrimp as a primary ingredient.

 Ebiko, or shrimp roe, sometimes translated as "shrimp flakes", is used as an ingredient in the preparation of sushi.
-There also exists popcorn shrimp, garlic butter shrimp, breaded or battered deep-fried small shrimp.
+There also exist popcorn shrimp, garlic butter shrimp, and breaded or battered deep-fried small shrimp.

+Fraud

+Gel-injection adulteration

+There is a growing food fraud concern in Asia–Pacific where non-food grade gels are injected into shrimp and prawns to increase their weight and visual appeal.
+Three grams of carboxymethyl cellulose (CMC) can be used to make 50 kilograms of gel, which can be used for one tonne of shrimp.
+In 2022, Cambodia seized 7 tons of shrimp that had been injected with CMC gel.

+Laboratory testing

+To combat food fraud, NIST offers Standard Reference Materials: Wild-caught Shrimp (RM 8258) and Aquacultured Shrimp (RM 8259) for testing.